-Note: Windows Performance Monitor may not be available on Windows CE, 95, 98, or ME.
+Note: Windows Performance Monitor may not be available on Windows CE, 95, 98, or Me.

-Ger For more information, see QueryLowMemoryStrategy in "Connectionlevel properties" on page 618 of the book ASA Database Administration Guide.
+For more information, see QueryLowMemoryStrategy in "Connection-level properties" [ASA Database Administration Guide, page 647].

 The hash join algorithm computes all of the rows of its result before returning the first row.